fridadwi/promo-card-instagram-filter-tutorial/README.md

 - A is **Scene** panel. **Scene** panel is useful for arranging order of objects that we will use.
 Ambient Light and Directional Light available by default.
 For this project, we will just ignore these two light objects.
 - B is **Assets** panel.
 We will use **Assets** panel to organize files we use in the project, such as images and materials.
 - C is **View** panel.
 The middle section will be your primary work area where you can directly view and edit the position and size of objects in your project. **Spark AR Studio** also provides a **Simulator** window.
+Use the **Simulator** in **Spark AR Studio** to quickly see how your effect would look on a device, as you're building.
 - D is **Properties** panel for adjusting object settings we use.

 ## Added Face Tracker
-Detecting faces is the key part to make this Filter.
+Detecting faces and follow its movement is the key part to make this Filter.
 This feature is very easy to create because **Spark AR Studio** has provided several types of trackers, including **Face Tracker**.

 To use **Face Tracker** on **Scene** panel, click **Add Object** button on the lower right side select **Face Tracker** then click **Insert**.